"It's not a bug. It's a feature."

 Basically, Oh, your paddle broke and it's now stronger?
 You're welcome.

-Also, the idea that there needs to be better and different paddle testing at the pro level is not novel.
-It's been said many times by players – even the best player in the world discussed this very thing on the PicklePod one year ago:
+Also, the idea that there needs to be better and different paddle testing standards at the pro level is not novel.
+It's been said many times by players, even the best player in the world discussed this very thing on the PicklePod one year ago.

 This past week, hot paddles have been a big topic in the pickleball world, with many podcasts and users on forums providing their opinions.

-On this week's PicklePod, pickleball pros Travis Rettenmaier and Zane Navratil discussed the power paddle controversy and offered some interesting perspectives on what these new paddles are doing to the pro game.
+On this week's PicklePod, pickleball pros Travis Rettenmaier and Zane Navratil discussed the pickleball paddle power controversy and offered some interesting perspectives on what these new paddles are doing to the pro game.

 "This will be the demise of pickleball, if things like this are not outlawed," Rettenmaier said.
 "Because a poor little girl in Crescent is gonna get hit in the face at 112 miles per hour and she's not gonna come back."